Ireland: County Clare, Killarney & Dingle

 Included Meals: Breakfast

-Muckross park gate to Muckross House; 2 miles, easy.
-Muckross House to Old Weir Bridge; 4 miles, easy
+Muckross Park Gate to Muckross House; 2 miles, easy.
+Muckross House and Gardens, Muckross Abbey to Cahernane House Hotel; 3.5 miles, easy

-After enjoying an included breakfast meet one of your Country Walkers guides in the hotel lobby at 9:00 a.m.
+After an included breakfast, meet one of your Country Walkers leaders in the hotel lobby at 8:30 a.m.

-Your lunch today at the manor’s Garden Restaurant is included.
-Once you’ve finished, you have the choice of enjoying a stroll through magnificent displays of ornamental shrubs, flower beds, and wide expanses of manicured lawns or continuing with a walk around Muckross Lake.
-This walk takes you through ancient woodlands, over Brickeen Bridge, and across Dinis Island to the Meeting of the Waters and the Old Weir Bridge.
-All the while, you are surrounded by wonderful views, small lakeside beaches, and rocky coves.
+Lunch is included today at the manor’s Garden Restaurant.
+Afterward, you can choose to enjoy a relaxing stroll through the beautifully maintained gardens—featuring ornamental shrubs, colorful flower beds, and wide lawns—or continue walking along the scenic Muckross Lake loop.
+This trail takes you through ancient woodlands, over Brickeen Bridge, and across Dinis Island to the Meeting of the Waters and the historic Old Weir Bridge.
+Along the way, take in tranquil lake views, quiet beaches, and rocky coves.

-You’ll then meet your bus and drive to your hotel in Killarney—your home for the next three nights—collecting non-walkers at Muckross House on the way.
+You’ll then rejoin your bus and travel to Cahernane House Hotel in Killarney—your home for the next three nights—picking up non-walkers from Muckross House en route.

-Take some free time to settle in, then get to know your fellow travelers and guides during a welcome reception and dinner this evening.
+Take some time to settle into this charming country manor house before joining your fellow travelers and leaders for a welcome reception and dinner this evening.

 Included Meals: Breakfast, Lunch, Dinner

-Start of walk to meet minibus; 3 miles, easy OR start walk to Glenbeigh; 5 miles, easy to moderate.
-Afternoon Glenbeigh to Curra Hill; 2 miles, easy
+Start of Walk to Meet Minibus; 3 miles, easy or Start of Walk to Glenbeigh; 5 miles, easy to moderate.
+Afternoon: Glenbeigh to Curra Hill; 2 miles, easy

-Today’s walk brings you to the northern part of the Kerry Peninsula.
-After a short drive, your bus will leave you at the trailhead—a quiet, paved country road circling Seefin Mountain.
-As you walk, enjoy spectacular views over Lough Caragh.
-At the end of the road, you have the option of rejoining the minibus and meeting the group in Glenbeigh or walking to Glenbeigh up the mountain on a footpath through Windy Gap.
-This path is part of the Kerry Way, a 135-mile walking route over old droving paths and coach roads.
+Today’s walk takes you to the northern part of the Kerry Peninsula.
+After a short drive, your bus will drop you at the trailhead—a quiet, paved country road that loops around Seefin Mountain.
+As you walk, enjoy sweeping views over Lough Caragh.
+At the end of the road, you’ll have the option to rejoin the minibus and meet the group in Glenbeigh or continue on foot along a mountain path through Windy Gap, a section of the Kerry Way—an iconic 135-mile walking route that follows old droving paths and coach roads.

-After lunch, you have two options: You can shuttle two miles to Rossbehy Creek and take a short walk along White Strand, a beautiful sandy beach on a small peninsula stretching into Dingle Bay.
-Or you can walk along the banks of River Behy and follow the Kerry Way through the sloped woods of Curra Hill, then shuttle down to Rossbehy Beach.
+You’ll enjoy a picnic lunch prepared by your leaders in the village of Glenbeigh.
+After lunch, you have two options for your afternoon activity.
+You can shuttle two miles to Rossbehy Creek and take a short walk along White Strand, a beautiful sandy beach that stretches into Dingle Bay from a small peninsula.
+Alternatively, you may walk along the banks of the River Behy and follow the Kerry Way through the wooded slopes of Curra Hill before shuttling down to Rossbehy Beach.

 Included Meals: Breakfast, Lunch